Region in Wales You Can Search

 WALE 8 is a number not used. <

-For internet access to records of births, deaths, marriages and care, parenting, civil partnerships, divorce and Lasting Power of Attorney, generally, go to:
+For online access to records of births, deaths, marriages and care, parenting, civil partnerships, divorce and Lasting Power of Attorney at Gov.uk

 For particular Public Record Office services, go to: